Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/events/middleware/functions/createRateLimitMiddleware.md

 [`EventMiddleware`](../../TypedEventBus/type-aliases/EventMiddleware.md)

-EventMiddleware function that enforces rate limits on events
+EventMiddleware function that enforces rate limits on events.

 ## Remarks

 Options include:
-- `burstLimit`: Maximum events allowed in rapid succession (default: 10)
+- `burstLimit`: Maximum number of events allowed in a burst (default: 10).
-- `maxEventsPerSecond`: Maximum events allowed per second (default: 100)
+- `maxEventsPerSecond`: Maximum number of events allowed per second (default: 100).
-- `onRateLimit`: Optional callback when rate limit is exceeded
+- `onRateLimit`: Optional callback invoked when an event is rate-limited.

 ## Example